-At the height of ‘N Sync’s popularity, the band decided to call it quits.
-His first three albums cemented his place as the likeliest to take the throne as King of Pop.
-Unfortunately, his last record Man of the Woods experienced a commercial setback and a critical beating.
-The title King of Pop is now in jeopardy but that narrative lasted for quite a period.
+At the height of ‘N Sync’s popularity, the band called it quits.
+Justin’s first three albums cemented his place as the likeliest to take the throne of “King of Pop.”
+Unfortunately, his last record, Man of the Woods, experienced a commercial setback and a critical beating.
+The title is now in jeopardy and up for grabs.

 Ronan Keating achieved two number one records in the UK by doing country covers.
 Given the lack of exposure non-US markets have to the genre, he made the right bet.
 Nowadays, he’s back with the group to capitalize on people’s nostalgia and get the old fans of Boyzone energized.
-It’s easy to forget.
-But he was a household name on his own and enjoyed a fruitful career outside of the boy band.